EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 #### Popup Component

 When I built this, my first impulse was to put a popup inside each pin with it's own show/hide state.
-That approach doesn’t scale well, it’s not uncommon to have hundreds of pins (more on that when we get to clusters).
+That approach doesn’t scale well; it’s not uncommon to have hundreds of pins (more on that when we get to clusters).

 So instead, we're going to make one `<Popup />` component, with a dynamic position.
 Create `Popup.tsx`: